hpi-epic/pricewars-merchant/README.md

 ## Machine Learning sample

+Note: look at [this notebook](merchant_sdk/samples/Working\ with\ Kafka\ data.ipynb) for a quick access to the Kafka data using pandas and the merchant sdk.

 ### Data

 We recommend to use the data that is logged to Kafka (which can be raw or processed by Flink).
 In order to access it more easily, we built a reverse REST service (_kafka-reverse-proxy_).
 It provides the data by topics and is documented in the service readme.